A story comes alive in the space between the writer and reader

-We also believe that most storytellers have to sing for their supper.
+To my sorrowing dismay as an author myself, I’ve also found that most storytellers have to sing for our supper.
 Navel-gazing wankery has a place…over there somewhere.
 Here — while we would never descend to crass commercialism (cough) — we write to be read.

 The lie of perfectionism

-Your story doesn’t have to be perfect.
-Hell, it doesn’t even have to be that good.
-But it must be compelling.
+Your writing doesn’t have to be perfect.
+Really, it doesn’t even have to be that good.
+But the story must be compelling.

-A compulsively readable genre story has three key components: “watchable” lead characters, relatable stakes, and coercive pacing.
+Sometimes it helps to simplify a compulsively readable genre story to three key components: “watchable” lead characters, relatable stakes, and coercive pacing.
 Everything else is negotiable (with the possible exception of non-intrusive formatting).
-We can fight about this if you wanna.
-But I’ll win.

-Toward that end, Red Circle Ink emphasizes the craft as much as the art.
-We value function as well as form.
+Toward that end, Red Circle Ink emphasizes the craft as much as the art, valuing function as well as form.
 We want to stay up all night reading, and we won’t quibble too much (in most colloquial cases, anyway) over who vs. whom.